seedstack/website/content/docs/business/manual/services.md

 }
 ```

-{{% callout info %}}
-By default, services are instantiated each time they are injected, avoiding the risk to wrongly keep an internal state
-between uses.
-In some cases, after having well considered the issue, you can choose to make your service a singleton by
-annotating the service implementation with {{< java "javax.inject.Singleton" "@" >}}.
-{{% /callout %}}

 # Example

-Let's consider a funds transfer service.
+Let's consider a fund transfer service.
 It does not fit naturally into the `Account` aggregate since it may have some complex
 business logic that depends upon other services (currency exchange rate, transfer authorization between countries, ...).

 ```java
 @Service
 public interface FundsTransferService {
     MoneyTransferReport transferMoney(
             Account toBeDebited,
             Account toBeCredited,